Writing

 Want to collaborate?

 Jeda has experience as an arts programmer, event chair and panellist, and workshop facilitator.
-She has sat on art projects selection panels and may be available for consultations.
+She has sat on art project selection panels and may be available for consultations.

 Collaborate with Jeda